 Prior to approval of the master plan, the subject site and surrounding sites were industrially zoned.
 The master plan rezoned the subject site, and several sites surrounding the subject property, to the M-X-T Zone and upgraded Matapeake Business Drive to a major collector facility.
 The master plan recommends the expanded road facility to support the growth envisioned in Subregion 5.
 A 100-foot-wide ROW is sufficient to support a major collector roadway needed to offset the planned density in the area, consistent with the master plan recommendation.
 However, construction of the major collector roadway, as envisioned in the master plan, is incumbent upon the total ROW width being acquired.
-At this time, there is no expectation that the completed Brandywine Shopping Center, abutting the opposite side of Matapeake Business

-Drive, will in the near future redevelop and dedicate the additional 15 feet of ROW needed on the west side of the street.
+At this time, there is no expectation that the completed Brandywine Shopping Center, abutting the opposite side of Matapeake Business Drive, will in the near future redevelop and dedicate the additional 15 feet of ROW needed on the west side of the street.

-The applicant proposed to dedicate 5 feet of ROW, which will not be sufficient to implement an 8-foot-wide side path along the frontage of Matapeake Business Drive, within the public ROW.
-An additional 3 feet shall be dedicated, for a total of 8 feet of ROW dedication.
+The applicant proposes to dedicate 5 feet of ROW, which will not be sufficient to implement an 8-foot-wide side path along the frontage of Matapeake Business Drive, within the public ROW.
+An additional 3 feet should be dedicated, for a total of 8 feet of ROW dedication.

-The applicant also proposed 10 feet of future ROW, to be retained in private ownership and reserved in perpetuity, for dedication upon demand by the operating agency.
+The applicant also proposes 10 feet of future ROW, to be retained in private ownership and reserved in perpetuity, for dedication upon demand by the operating agency.
 This arrangement for facilitating the master plan ROW has been used and accepted by the Planning Board in previously approved PPS applications for properties along Matapeake Business Drive, including 4-16013 and 4-19011, due to the expectation that dedication on the other side of the street will not soon be accomplished.
-This approach will allow the operating agency to take jurisdiction over the land reserved at any time, following recordation of the final plat.
-It is noted that, because the determination is being made with this PPS for the land to be reserved in perpetuity to allow conformance to the master plan, there is no need for the land to go through the reservation process given in Section 24-3405 of the Subdivision Regulations, at the time of final plat.
-Prior to signature approval of the PPS, the plans shall be revised to show a separate parcel along the property frontage, which contains the reserved land.
+Staff agrees with this approach, which will allow the operating agency to take jurisdiction over the land reserved at any time following the recordation of the final plat.
+Staff would note that, because the determination is being made with this PPS, the land should be reserved in perpetuity to allow conformance to the master plan; there is no need for the land to go through the reservation process given in Section 24-3405 of the Subdivision Regulations, at the time of final plat.
+As a condition of approval, staff recommends that, prior to signature approval of the PPS, the plans shall be revised to show a separate parcel along the property frontage, which contains the reserved land.
 The creation of a separate parcel for this purpose is also consistent with the prior 4-16013 and 4-19011 approvals for adjacent properties.
-The separate future ROW dedication parcel shall be retained in common ownership with the development parcel, until such time that the operating agency demands the dedication.
-Rather than 10 feet, the parcel shall be 7 feet wide, to account for a total of 8 feet of ROW be dedicated with this PPS.
+The separate future ROW dedication parcel should be retained in common ownership with the development parcel, until such time that the operating agency demands the dedication.
+Rather than 10 feet, the parcel should be 7 feet wide, to account for the recommendation that a total of 8 feet of ROW be dedicated with this PPS.